Spain: Parliament passes law legalizing assisted suicide | DW | 18.03.2021

 The law will take force in three months to give time set up control committees to authorize requests

-Spanish lawmakers on Thursday passed a law to legalize euthanasia and assisted suicide for people with severe and incurable illnesses who want to end their suffering.
+Spanish lawmakers on Thursday passed a law to legalize euthanasia and assisted suicide for people with severe and incurable illnesses.

 The ruling passed the lower house of parliament with 202 votes in favor and 141 against and 2 abstentions.